A story about one of the most memorable celebrities I have ever met – Joan Rivers.

 20 minutes later I ran up the long flight of stairs and into the Backlot.
 Joan was waiting in the side room.
 She looked me up and down with an eye roll.
 “About time!
 Still haven’t gotten those pants off, I see.”

-Of all the celebrities I met in that bartending job, Joan was my favorite.
+I’d had some very regrettable interactions with various celebrities I met in that bartending job, but Joan was terrific.
 She took care of me, I took care of her, and I loved her.
 Simple as that.

 Unto the breach, dear friend.
 Unto the breach.